Ship tied to Israel billionaire reportedly attacked off Oman | Law-Order

 An oil tanker linked to an Israeli billionaire reportedly came under attack off the coast of Oman in the Arabian Sea, authorities said Friday, as details about the incident remained few.

 The attack Thursday night targeted Liberian-flagged oil tanker Mercer Street just northeast of the Omani island of Masirah.
-The location is over 300 kilometers (185 miles) southeast of Oman's capital, Muscat.
+The location is over 300 kilometres (185 miles) southeast of Oman's capital, Muscat.

-London-based Zodiac Management, part of Israeli billionaire Eyal Ofer's Zodiac Group, issued a statement saying the ship was the Liberian-flagged oil tanker Mercer Street and was Japanese owned.
+London-based Zodiac Maritime, part of Israeli billionaire Eyal Ofer's Zodiac Group, issued a statement saying the ship was the Liberian-flagged oil tanker Mercer Street and was Japanese owned.
 The British Defense Ministry earlier misidentified the ship's owners.

-They described the attack as “piracy,” without elaborating.
-“At the time of the incident the vessel was in the northern Indian Ocean, traveling from Dar es Salaam to Fujairah with no cargo onboard,” the statement said.
+Zodiac Maritime described the attack as “piracy,” without elaborating.
+“At the time of the incident the vessel was in the northern Indian Ocean, travelling from Dar es Salaam to Fujairah with no cargo onboard,” the statement from Zodiac Maritime said, naming ports in Tanzania and the United Arab Emirates respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)